Side B Christians

-Side B Christians are Christians who identify as LGBT or have LGBTQ+ experiences, but take a traditional view of human sexuality and thus commit to celibacy or a mixed-orientation marriage.
-The term Side B derives from an Internet forum where Side A Christians, with an affirming view of LGBT sexuality, were contrasted with Side B Christians.
-Prominent Side B Christians include Eve Tushnet, a lesbian Catholic based in Washington, DC, and Bekah Mason, executive director of Revoice.
-In particular, Side B Christians reject conversion therapy.
+Side B Christians are Christians who identify as LGBTQ or have LGBTQ experiences, but adhere to a non-affirming sexual ethic and thus commit to celibacy or a mixed-orientation marriage.
+The term Side B derives from an Internet forum where Side A Christians, with an affirming view of LGBTQ sexuality, were contrasted with Side B Christians.
+Prominent Side B Christians include Eve Tushnet, a lesbian Catholic based in Washington, D.C., and Bekah Mason, executive director of Revoice.
+In particular, Side B Christians reject previous iterations of conversion therapy that falsely promise to change sexual orientation from the same sex to the opposite sex.
 Side B is also distinct from Side Y, which does not affirm LGBT identification.

 History

 The distinction between Side A and Side B first took place as part of the Gay Christian Network, founded by Justin Lee.
 Some make additional distinctions, including Side X, representing ex-gay Christians.
-In 2018, Revoice was launched as a conference for Christians predominantly identifying as Side B. Much of the movement of celibate LGBT Christians has its origins in the US evangelical movement.
+In 2018, Revoice was launched as a conference for Christians predominantly identifying as Side B. Much of the movement of celibate LGBTQ Christians has its origins in the American evangelical movement.